Cat & Dog Surgeries

 There are times when your pet may need care from a board-certified surgeon.
 Take comfort in knowing Lakeshore offers you the largest credentialed surgical department in SE Wisconsin with the strongest depth of experience.
-Our board-certified veterinary surgery specialists have the expertise to perform advanced procedures to meet your pet's needs with compassion and care.
+Our board-certified specialists have the expertise to perform advanced cat and dog surgeries to meet your pet's needs with compassion and care.

 Comfortable, Progressive Facilities

 Our suites and treatment areas are equipped with state-of-the-art surgical equipment and instrumentation.
 In partnership with our board-certified anesthesiologist, we employ the latest techniques in pain management, pre-operative and advanced monitoring systems.
 Our facilities provide a warm and soothing environment for our patients and pet owners.

 We offer specialized surgical service for dogs and cats in the following areas:

 - Advanced abdominal surgery